-Designed around the notion of extreme mobility of compute and reproducible science, Singularity enables users to have full control of their operating system environment.
+Designed around the notion of extreme mobility of compute and reproducible science, Apptainer (previously known as Singularity) enables users to have full control of their operating system environment.
 This means that a non-privileged user can “swap out” the operating system on the host for one they control.
-So if the host system is running Centos Linux but your application runs in Ubuntu Linux, you can create an Ubuntu image, install your applications into that image, copy the image to another host, and run your application on that host in it’s native Ubuntu environment.
+So if the host system is running CentOS Linux but your application runs in Ubuntu Linux, you can create an Ubuntu image, install your applications into that image, copy the image to another host, and run your application on that host in it’s native Ubuntu environment.

-Similar to Docker, a Singularity container (image) is a self-contained software stack.
-As Singularity does not require a root-level daemon to run its images it is compatible for use with Bessemer’s scheduler inside your job scripts.
+Similar to Docker, an Apptainer container (image) is a self-contained software stack.
+As Apptainer does not require a root-level daemon to run its images it is compatible for use with Bessemer’s scheduler inside your job scripts.
 The running images also uses the credentials of the person calling it.

 In practice, this means that an image created on your local machine with all your research software installed for local development will also run on the HPC cluster.

-Pre-built images have been provided on the cluster and can also be download for use on your local machine (see Interactive Usage of Singularity Images).
-Creating and modifying images however, requires root permission and so must be done on your machine (see Creating Your Own Singularity Images).
+Pre-built images have been provided on the cluster and can also be download for use on your local machine (see Interactive Usage of Apptainer Images).
+Creating and modifying images however, requires root permission and so must be done on your machine (see Creating Your Own Apptainer Images).

-To use Singularity interactively, an interactive session must first be requested using qrshx for example.
+To use Apptainer interactively, an interactive session must first be requested using srun for example.

 To get an interactive shell in to the image, use the following command: